snphillips/About-a-Blue-Bike/README.md

 # About a Blue Bike

+**NOTE I RECENTLY DISCONNECTED THE DATABASE TO SAVE ON HOSTING FEES-- THE APP DOES NOT WORK RIGHT NOW**

 _About a Blue Bike_ is a tool to look up statistics on individual bicycles in New York City's Citibike bike share system.

 Every Citibike has a unique identification number.
 Users of _About a Blue Bike_ input a bike id into a field and are presented with a narrative that includes the length of time that bike has been on the road, how many miles the bike had travelled and which docking stations it has visited.